 We complemented the logotype with a symbol logo of an olive branch and an olive ladle crossed in an epic and distinguished fashion, but also with a cheeky sense of humour: a noble composition with good-natured objects.

 Label — We managed to get the packaging to maintain this brand duality thanks to visual patterns with folkloric overtones, albeit in a modern style.
-We used the aesthetic of polka dot dresses and inserted them into a digital pictogram aesthetic in order to create modern motifs.
+We referenced polka dot dresses visually with a digital pictogram aesthetic in order to create modern motifs.
 The traditional aesthetic of Andalusia, albeit with a contemporary approach.

 Thus, the polka dot became an earring, a high-heel shoe or a fan.
 We drew a different icon for the different varieties of olive (keeping the polka dots for the Sevillian olive, naturally).

 We placed the different graphic elements in order into independent areas to facilitate hierarchy and visibility: the logo and an intimate storytelling about the history of the brand occupy a sober space; the symbol logo and the descriptor stand out over an attention-grabbing coloured background.
 And the pattern elegantly surrounds the rest of the tin, without concealing the product from us.